SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 <img src="{{ site.baseurl }}/images/2022-01-26-pancoronavirus-vaccines-cnet.jpg" width="400" height="303" alt="Butler @ c|net: Army effort to end all future COVID pandemics" title="Butler @ c|net: Army effort to end all future COVID pandemics" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-NIAID issued some grants last year for research on pan-coronavirus vaccines, that will confer immunity to all variants of SARS-CoV2, including the ones that haven't cropped up yet.  _Probably_ also to the other 6 coronaviruses that infect humans (see this CLBTNR's discussion [here]({{ site.baseurl }}/really-long-covid/#some-history) and [here]({{ site.baseurl }}/covid-misc/#research-on-a-pan-coronavirus-vaccine)).
+NIAID issued some grants last year for research on pan-coronavirus vaccines, that will confer immunity to all variants of SARS-CoV2, including the ones that haven't cropped up yet.  _Possibly_ also to the other 6 coronaviruses that infect humans (see this CLBTNR's discussion [here]({{ site.baseurl }}/really-long-covid/#some-history) and [here]({{ site.baseurl }}/covid-misc/#research-on-a-pan-coronavirus-vaccine)).
 Probably _not_ (yet) also to the bajillions of coronaviruses currently in animal populations that might